 Why Your Retirement Strategy Should Include a Guaranteed Income Stream

 Most retirees don’t fear the market—they fear running out of money.
 And with pensions nearly extinct, the responsibility for building reliable retirement income has shifted almost entirely onto individuals.
-That’s why adding a guaranteed lifetime income stream to your plan isn’t just a nice feature—it’s one of the clearest ways to reduce uncertainty and create predictable cash flow you can actually live on.
+That’s why adding a guaranteed lifetime income stream to your plan isn’t just a “nice feature.”
+For many households, it’s one of the clearest ways to reduce uncertainty and create predictable cash flow you can actually live on.

-Annuities with income riders can act like a personal pension.
-They’re designed to provide regular monthly payments for life, regardless of how long you live or what the markets do.
-For many households, that income can help “fill the gap” between Social Security and the lifestyle you want in retirement—especially when you want more stability than an all-market-based withdrawal strategy can provide.
+For many retirees, an annuity with a guaranteed income rider can act like a personal pension.
+It’s designed to provide payments for life (and sometimes for a spouse as well), regardless of how long you live or what the market does.
+That income can help fill the gap between baseline income and the lifestyle you want in retirement—especially when you want more stability than an all-market-based withdrawal strategy can provide.

 The Power of Lifetime Income